Statement on Cleanliness and Infection Control

 The High Street Dental Practice plans to review and expand our web page, to contain more information.
 We are currently asking all patients to complete new medical histories in order that we may ensure all patient details are up to date and to obtain mobile telephone numbers and email addresses.
 Once we have these in place we will send text remainders and email correspondence.
 This should be more cost effective and efficient.
 We are also working towards being “paper free”, by installing scanners and using digital x ray equipment.

-All dental care professional at The High Street Dental Practice either hold a current Enhanced Criminal Records Bureau Check or one is being undertaken, as required by the Health and Social Care Act.
+All dental care professional at The High Street Dental Practice either hold a current DBS Check or one is being undertaken, as required by the Health and Social Care Act.

 Statement of Equality, Diversity and Human Rights